Atmo26/crisisheroine/Equipment.md

 Regarding weapons, they are broad groups.
 A medium weapon could be a spear or a sword or even a scythe.

-[Cost]............
+[*Cost*]............
 How much Conjuration is required to be allocated to have possession of the item.

-[Range] ..........
+[*Range*] ..........
 Whether a weapon is ranged or not.

-[Classification]..
+[*Classification*]..
 Whether the weapon is Shooting or Melee.

-[Power]...........
+[*Power*]...........
 Determines the Damage Bonus when using the weapon.

-[AP]..............
+[*AP*]..............
 How much [AP] is in each part of armor.

-[Special effect] .
+[*Special Effect*] .
 It is literally a special effect.
 However, please be aware that the special effect of armor is lost when AP becomes 0.

 | Weapon | Cost | Range | Class | Power | Special Effect |